EpicEric/sandhole/README.md

 Roughly in the order I intend to work on:

 - HTTPS handling
-- Alternate address assignment options
 - Better terminal logging for client and server
 - Domain authorization with DNS
+- Testing
+- ACME for certificates
+- Alternate address assignment options
 - Local port forwarding
-- TCP forwarding
+- Generic TCP forwarding
 - API-based password authentication
 - And more